Blog posts

 Published:

-Maybe it is not the best use of my time but I created a “Talks” page, which lists past and future talks and presentations.
-After spending all afternoon tweaking the code, I created something satisfactory.
-For now I included only talks in 2023 and 2024 but I might add past ones.
+Maybe it is not the best use of my time, but I created a “Talks” page, which lists past and future talks and presentations.
+After spending all afternoon tweaking the code, I came up with something satisfactory.
+For now, I included only talks in 2023 and 2024, but I might add past ones.

 2023